-Sarah Colt is an independent documentary filmmaker who has been working in public television for sixteen years.
-She is currently directing and producing Henry Ford and the American Dream for AMERICAN EXPERIENCE.
-Most recently, she wrote, directed, and produced A Nation Reborn and A New Light for FRONTLINE and AMERICAN EXPERIENCE’s special series God in America.
-In 2009 two films of hers aired on PBS: The Polio Crusade, a one-hour program about the development of the polio vaccine for PBS’s AMERICAN EXPERIENCE and Geronimo, also aired in 2009 as part of PBS’s special series on Native American history, We Shall Remain.
+Sarah Colt is an independent documentary filmmaker who has been working in public television for seventeen years.
+Most recently, she directed and produced Henry Ford, which aired in January 2013, on PBS’s national history series AMERICAN EXPERIENCE.
+Prior to Henry Ford, she wrote, directed, and produced A Nation Reborn and A New Light for FRONTLINE and AMERICAN EXPERIENCE’s special series God in America.
+In 2009 two of her films aired on PBS: The Polio Crusade, a one-hour program about the development of the polio vaccine for PBS’s AMERICAN EXPERIENCE and Geronimo, also aired in 2009 as part of PBS’s special series on Native American history, We Shall Remain.

 She previously worked for David Grubin productions, where she produced the highly acclaimed biography RFK, and earned an Emmy award for Outstanding Science, Nature, and Technology for co-producing The Secret Life of the Brain, a five-part series.
 Some of her other producing credits include Kofi Annan: Center of the Storm, Making Schools Work with Hedrick Smith, and Young Doctor Freud.
 In 2004 Colt was awarded an International Reporting Project Journalism Fellowship and traveled to Namibia to report on the racial imbalance of land ownership in Southern Africa.

 Colt attended Harvard University where she began her documentary career as a still photographer and earned several prizes for her work, including a Radcliffe Traveling Fellowship that sent her to Zimbabwe for a year.